elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 >
 > information

 To simulate the process of a robot using a probe camera to detect the real environment and synchronise it to Unity, a conical collision body was set up on the robot.
-The robot will transform the Layers of the objects in the scene into visible Layers by collision detection as it is driving.
-In addition, the robot's driving performance, such as the number of collisions, average speed, total distance, etc., will be recorded in each test.
+The robot will transform the Layers of the objects in the scene into visible Layers by collision detection and a trigger event (onTriggerEnter function).
+The robot's driving performance, such as the number of collisions, average speed, total distance, etc., will be recorded in each test.
 The detailed recorded information can be seen in Fig.\ref{fig:uml}.
 The movement of the robot depends on the value of the signal that is updated in each mode.
 In addition, the robot's Gameobject has the NavMeshAgent \footnote{https://docs.unity3d.com/ScriptReference/AI.NavMeshAgent.html} component, which supports the robot's navigation to the specified destination with automatic obstacle avoidance in the test scene.
+The virtual robot has three cameras.
+Each camera is set up in such a way that it can only see the area detected by the robot's radar and change the image bound to it in real time.
+The four operations described later all use the camera viewport as a monitoring screen by rendering the camera viewport on UI canvas.